 As indicated in table 4.1.it became clear that mean scores on syntactic complexity and syntactic variety of group three is more than groups two and one.
 Group three preformed significantly differently from both groups two and one.
 Also learners in group two outperformed those in group one.
 Thus it can be inferred that the mean scores of learner group two is higher than that of group one.
 However, In order to test the null hypothesis, a one-way between –group multivariate analysis of variance (MANOVA) was performed to investigate the impact of pre-task instruction and task rehearsal on syntactic complexity and syntactic variety of EFL learners.
-Preliminary assumption testing was conducted to check for normality, linearity, univariate and multivariate outliers, homogeneity of variance-covariance matrices, and multicollinearity.
+To check for normality, linearity, univariate and multivariate outliers, homogeneity of variance-covariance matrices, and multicollinearity, Preliminary assumption testing was performed.

 Checking preliminary assumption on using MANOVA, the researcher conducted Multi- Analysis of Variance (MANOVA).
 The result of this analysis is shown in table 4.4.